springcomp/optimized-azerty-win/README.md

 - <kbd>e</kbd>, <kbd>AltGr</kbd>+<kbd>é</kbd>, <kbd>AltGr</kbd>+<kbd>é</kbd> produces `é` (U+0065, U+0301) `e + ◌́` .

-Please, note that it is possible to input a non-spacing version of a diacritical mark by typing a <kbd>Space</kbd> after the dead-key.
+Please, note that it is possible to input a non-combining version of a diacritical mark by typing a <kbd>Space</kbd> after the dead-key.

 This allows to input certain characters verbatim.
-However, please note that certain diacritical marks do not have a non-spacing variant.
+However, please note that certain diacritical marks do not have a non-combining variant.
 For these characters, a somewhat equivalent glyph is produced, according to the following table:

 |Sequence|Character|Unicode code point|
 |---|---|---|